Board of Directors

-Board of Directors Leading the Symphony to New Heights
+Leading The Symphony To New Heights

 Pilar Graves, Secretary, spent the last 25-plus years supporting the arts as an art dealer running galleries in New York and Los Angeles.
-As a La Mirada native, her love of music was reinforced during the many ballet, tap and modern dance classes she took in her early years.
+As a native of La Mirada, her love of music was reinforced during the many ballet, tap and modern dance classes she took in her early years.
 Pilar studied Classical Archeology at the University of Arizona.

 Joan Cain, Orchestra Manager/Contractor moved to La Mirada in 1955 and joined the La Mirada Symphony in 1964.
 She remained with the orchestra as principal flute for the next 47 years.
 During this time, she was a featured soloist seven times.
 In 2011, she retired from her flute position, but continued as Manager/Contractor/Librarian for the Symphony.
 She also maintained a private flute studio for 46 years.
 Her students have gone on to be professionals in music, science and education.

 Past President and Director Pat Ruiz has been a resident of La Mirada since 1956 when she and husband Nick moved with their daughter and subsequently raised 4 children.
 Pat considers La Mirada to be a wonderful place to live has served the city in a variety of ways through the years.
 She retired from teaching at Escalona Elementary School after 26 years, was a member of the Norwalk-La Mirada School Board for 8 years and the La Mirada High School BEST foundation for 5 years.
 Pat has also served as Human Services Commissioner, Cantor at St Paul of the Cross Church, Community Presbyterian Church Chancel Choir and the Ebell Women’s Club member.
 She has been a member of the Kiwanis Club and on the Advisory Board of St. Paul of the Cross School.
 We are proud to add, Pat served 11 years as president on the board of the La Mirada Symphony.